This luscious chocolate salted caramel cake is the ultimate decadent dessert. It's moist, richly flavored, and simple to make.

 Now, it's time to make the cake layers.

-In another bowl, sift the four, sugars, baking powder, baking soda and salt.
+2. In another bowl, sift the flour, baking powder, and baking soda.
+Then add the sugars and salt and whisk together.

 Now, it's time to make the caramel frosting and assemble the cake.